nikhilcse0427/Frontend-Interview-Preparation/README.md

 2. ### What is the purpose of Doctype in HTML?

-   The Doctype declaration specifies the type of document being used and tell the web browser how to interpret the pages content.
-It is located at the top of the HTML document.
+   The purpose of <!DOCTYPE html> in HTML is to tell the browser which version of HTML your webpage is written in, so the browser can render the page correctly.
+   <!DOCTYPE html>
+   Doctype = tells browser the HTML version + ensures proper rendering.

-3. ### What is semantic HTML?
+4. ### What is semantic HTML?

    Semantic HTML uses specific HTML elements to provide additional information about the structure and content of the page, making it more accessible and easy to read.

-4. ### What are different types of list in HTML?
+5. ### What are different types of list in HTML?

    There are 3 types of list in HTML.
 They are Ordered list, unordered list and definition list.

-5. ### What is the difference between div element and span element?
+6. ### What is the difference between div element and span element?
    The div element is a block-level element that is used to group and organize other HTML elements while span element is an inline-element that is used to apply style or attribute to a specific part of a block-level element.

 ## Day 2